 What Is Core Aeration?

 If you’ve ever wondered why your lawn just isn’t thriving when you think it should, the problem could be thatch build up and compacted soils.
-Core aeration is a time and tested way to promote root growth and establishment, resulting in a thicker, greener and healthier lawn.
+Core aeration is a time-tested way to promote root growth and establishment, resulting in a thicker, greener and healthier lawn.

 Benefits of Core Aeration